Gordon Giltrap: 2010s

 Alongside his performances with the Ravens band, during 2014 Giltrap continued to tour with his Four Parts Guitar ensemble.
 Later that year he began performing charity shows at St Giles Hospice in Sutton Coldfield.
 These gigs were well attended and Giltrap found them very uplifting.

-In January the following year, Giltrap’s health began to suffer.
+In January the following year, Giltrap's health began to suffer.
 He was getting uncomfortable gastric symptoms and these turned out to be very serious when, in June 2015, he was diagnosed with having a GIST or gastrointestinal stromal tumor.
 He was referred eventually to Queen Elizabeth Hospital in Birmingham.
 Surgery took place on 6 May 2016 and was considerably more invasive than they had hoped it would be.
 During this time he was supported by his friend, singer / songwriter Carrie Martin, who helped both himself and Hilary through a very traumatic period of their lives.
 After surgery, which was to prove to be twice as long as expected, Giltrap was very weak and there initially was concern for his future.
 However, he gradually regained his strength, returning home just a fortnight later.
 A period of convalescence followed and gradually, despite occasional setbacks, he recovered.

-During this time, Giltrap had been working on his next album.
-This would prove to be another collaboration, this time with keyboard player/arranger Paul Ward.
-One of Giltrap's main targets on this album was to finally do justice to his "Brotherhood Suite".
-Giltrap recorded all his contributions at home and, once completed, sent them to Ward to add keyboards and arrange the pieces.
-They were both delighted with the resultant pieces, and Giltrap believed them to be amongst the best work he had ever produced.
-The album was released in 2015 to critical acclaim.
-Its impressive cover featured one of Giltrap’s favourite paintings, a pre-Raphaelite composition also entitled The Last of England.

-At long last, after decades of trial and error, Giltrap felt he had done justice to his "Brotherhood Suite" composition.
-Critics admired it greatly and also singled out "Ania's Dream" and "The Anna Fantasia" as representing some of Giltrap's best work of the last twenty years.

-Whilst Giltrap continued gigging, he also began to run workshops teaching his guitar pieces to groups of students.
+Upon recovery, Giltrap continued gigging and he also began to run workshops teaching his guitar pieces to groups of students.
 These events have proved popular and have become regular, most recently taking place at a large scout hall near his home in Sutton Coldfield.
 Events are publicised and sold through his website.
 Giltrap is a member of the Registry of Guitar Tutors and has long been passionate about sharing guitar techniques with his students.